GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 I will start with a disclaimer, we've only run the touristy parts of Sintra so I will do another post once I've had time to explore the rest of it.

-Don't run close to the castles, you are very limited in where you can run without paying for it or use the asphalted road which has a lot of traffic.
+My tip is, don't run close to the castles unless you are there to see the attractions as well.
+You are very limited in where you can run without paying for it, there are a lot of tourists you have to bypass and it's not the best place to run in general.
+There are a lot of "private hunting grounds" close to the castles.
+I don't really know if you can enter these hunting grounds or not, and if you can I don't know if there are any trails to run here.

-Touristy.

-A lot of people and a lot of cars.
-Few places to run.
-A lot of private hunting grounds.

 An update will come later when I've had time to explore more of the Sintra area.